Beane: A's rebuilding with new stadium in mind

 "The important end of the sentence is rebuilding and keeping them.
 This is my 20th year on the job.
 There are only so many cycles that I can go through before I get as exasperated as everybody else," he told reporters.
 "Finding players has never been an issue for us.
 Keeping them and ultimately keeping the faith and commitment from people who follow the team, that's got to be done by keeping them around.
 Again, I've been assured by ownership that that's what we're going to do as it parallels with the stadium."

-The A's have been at the Oakland-Alameda County Coliseum since moving there from Kansas City for the 1968 season.
+The A's have been at the Oakland-Alameda County Coliseum since they moved there from Kansas City for the 1968 season.
 The park opened in 1966.

-The San Francisco Chronicle reported last month the A's are focusing on three locations.
+The San Francisco Chronicle reported last month that the A's are focusing on three locations.
 The newspaper said the team is strongly interested in a 13-acre site near downtown that currently is headquarters of the Peralta Community College District.
 The Chronicle also said Oakland Mayor Libby Schaaf favors Howard Terminal, north of Jack London Square, and the team is considering constructing a new ballpark at its current location, the Oakland-Alameda County Coliseum.

 John Fisher was approved in November as the controlling owner of the Athletics.